How to detach from addicted loved ones

 The addict may experience two stages of denial.
 The first stage is failure to recognize that alcohol/drugs are the problem.
 Instead, alcohol/drugs are seen as a necessary resource to utilize in order to cope with life, rather than a problem itself.
 Once this level of denial is broken, the addict then moves to the second stage: He or she believes that although a substance abuse problem exists, help is unnecessary.
 This also must be broken, or the addict is doomed to drink or use again.

 Family members encounter only one stage of denial: failing to acknowledge that alcohol/drugs have become a problem in their own lives.
 For example, it is obvious to the husband that his wife has a problem with alcohol.
 His problem is her drinking and associated behaviors.
 He thinks that if only his spouse would quit drinking then everything would be all right.
-So, he devotes all his efforts to problem solving and attempting to change her behaviors.
+So, he devotes all his efforts to problem-solving and attempting to change her behaviors.
 The spouse may not realize that his wife is struggling with alcoholism and in fact, could become offended if someone suggested such a thing.
-The drinking may not be recognized as an illness.
+Drinking may not be recognized as an illness.

 In many respects, codependency recovery is more difficult than addiction recovery.
 Oftentimes, codependent behavior is established during childhood, growing up in a dysfunctional family system.
 The denial is more deeply entrenched.
 Furthermore, the goal of codependency recovery is not as clear.
 The addict is not confused about whether or not he or she is drinking/using — it is objective and measurable.
-However, the codependent can easily fall into a relapse of worry, resentment, bitterness, self-pity or other negative emotions before he or she realizes what has happened.
+However, the codependent can easily fall into a relapse of worry, resentment, bitterness, self-pity, or other negative emotions before he or she realizes what has happened.

 There may be additional gray areas for the codependent.
-Where, for instance, does legitimate concern end and obsessive worry begin?
+Where, for instance, do legitimate concern end and obsessive worry begin?
 The challenge is considerable and cannot be managed alone.
 Fortunately, there is an abundance of helpful literature on the subject, support groups abound, and well-trained, knowledgeable counselors and therapists are available to assist in the codependency recovery process.
 Clergy members also can serve as a beneficial resource, drawing on their religious training and education in mental health difficulties.

 All too often, the codependent is the family member in the most emotional pain.
 Talking to a professional who understands the disease of addiction and has a passion for helping others find healing is highly recommended.
 This can be the beginning of recovery not just for the codependent, but for the entire family as well.

 Michael C. Gordon, MD has practiced addiction medicine since 1971.
-His current practice includes patient evaluation, individual psychotherapy, group therapy and medication management.
+His current practice includes patient evaluation, individual psychotherapy, group therapy, and medication management.
 Dr. Gordon is the founder of The Atlanta Center for Pain and Addiction Management, an evaluation and treatment program for people with both chronic pain and substance abuse disorders, located in Smyrna, Georgia.
 For more information, call (770) 801-0980 or visit www.michaelcgordonmd.com.